slidertom/ds/README.md

 Text, Long/Integer, Blob, Double/Real field types are supported.

-If you're a NoSQL type of person and SQL based database usage can be avoided, then this might fit the bill perfectly.
+If you're a NoSQL type of person and SQL based database usage can not be avoided, then this might fit the bill perfectly.

 Samples:
 ```C++